 The Russian intrusions began before the Trump campaign.

-Uh and and so they didn't need uh Trump's help.
+And so they didn't need Trump's help.

-And yet when you look at the Mueller report, so much of time and attention is focused uh on their efforts to try to prove that Trump colluded in the hacking of email systems, and that it's just silliness to even consider it.
+And yet, when you look at the Mueller report, so much time and attention is focused on their efforts to try to prove that Trump colluded in the hacking of email systems.

-All right, quick break, Mort Scott and Greg on the other side as we continue and we'll look at the president's new immigration policies at the top of the next hour.
+And we'll look at the president's new immigration policies at the top of the next hour.

 We'll get to your calls as well in a little Friday concert series.

-The final hour of the Sean Hannity show is up next.
+The Sean Hannity Show is up next.

-I know it's a moving target, Scott, and I wouldn't begin to I barely can download an app for crying out loud.
+I know it's a moving target, Scott, and I wouldn't begin to, I barely can download an app for crying out loud.

 That's how pathetic I am with computers.